Two-Layer Reinforcement Learning-Assisted Joint Beamforming and Trajectory Optimization for Multi-UAV Downlink Communications: System Model and Problem Formulation

-Problem $(\mathbf{P2.2})$ represents a sequential decision-making process with long-term temporal dependencies and coupled multi-UAV constraints (e.g., collision avoidance).
-To tackle the exponential complexity, we reformulate $(\mathbf{P2.2})$ as a MARL task and employ the MAPPO algorithm.
+To tackle the exponential complexity of this constrained sequential decision-making process, we reformulate $(\mathbf{P2.2})$ as a MARL task solved via MAPPO.

-As shown in Fig. \ref{fig:framework}, the proposed framework integrates the two modules into a closed loop.
-The MAPPO agent acts as the high-level planner, determining the UAV movements for the next time step.
-The GNN beamformer acts as part of the environment, rapidly calculating the optimal beamforming strategy and the resulting achievable sum rate based on the current topology.
-This rate serves as part of the immediate reward signal to guide the MAPPO training, enabling the joint optimization of communication and control.
+As shown in Fig. \ref{framework}, the proposed framework integrates the two modules into a closed loop.
+The MAPPO acts as the high-level planner, determining the UAV movements for the next time step, while the GNN beamformer acts as part of the environment, rapidly calculating the optimal beamforming strategy and the resulting achievable sum rate.
+This rate provides immediate reward signals to guide MAPPO training, enabling joint communication and control optimization.